In her studio on the edge of the Cotswolds, Rose-Marie is creating paintings that contemplate the fluidity of nature and mankind's place within it.

 Most recently Rose-Marie's paintings have often taken the form of a triptych and play with the dimensions of the golden ratio.
 By creating her paintings in three parts, she is alluding to the act of compartmentalising that which we cannot fully comprehend: the desire to make sense of something by limiting it, and fitting it into manageable portions.

-Rose-Marie is also a songwriter, if you are interested to learn more about that side of her creative practice click HERE.
+Rose-Marie is also a songwriter, if you are interested to learn more about that side of her creative practice click on the music page above.